mklilley/mklilley.github.io/content/posts/what-is-guesstimation.md

 author = "Matt Lilley"
 title = "What is guesstimation?" date = "2021-10-02"
-description = "An introduction to the process of solving seemingly impossible problems" tags = [
+description = "In this series, I'll show you how not to stress about big, impossible sounding problems, like \"how many people are picking their nose right now?\".
+The secret is in approximations, not exact answers.
+You'll be amazed at what you can understand when precision takes a back seat." subtitle="The process of solving \"impossible\" problems" tags = [
     "education",
     "science"